-Under the Proposed Action Alternative, the entire 18.44 acres would be converted, changing the land use from agricultural row crop production to a renewable energy facility.
-The ownership of the property would not change and no effects to the City's water treatment plant would be expected.
-No reclassification or redistricting would be required as this action has received approval from the city council under its current status.
+Under the Proposed Action Alternative, the entire 31.52 acres would be converted, changing the land use from agricultural cropland to a renewable energy facility.
+The ownership of the property would not change and no effects to the City's wastewater treatment plant are expected.